nextdoc/ai-tools/README.md

 ## Installation

+### Prerequisites

+**For JVM Clojure testing:**
-The REPL where your tests will run must have [tools.namespace](https://github.com/clojure/tools.namespace) installed
+- The REPL where your tests will run must have [tools.namespace](https://github.com/clojure/tools.namespace) installed
+- Active nREPL server (usually writes port to `.nrepl-port`)

+**For ClojureScript testing:**
+- Running Shadow-CLJS build with active nREPL server
+- Shadow-CLJS writes nREPL port to `.shadow-cljs/nrepl.port`
+- No additional dependencies required (uses Shadow-CLJS hot reloading)

+### Setup

 Add the following dependencies to your bb.edn (check for latest commit)